 Months of entry

-This market-leading Master's course in Environmental Management addresses the management principles necessary for the successful implementation of sound environmental management practice and legal processes involved in environmental control at a range of scales.
+Our new Master's course in Environmental Management addresses the management principles necessary for the successful implementation of sound environmental management practice and sustainable development for a healthy planet.

-The course develops an understanding of environmental processes and applies this to both the legal framework and management decision-making activities.
-The course seeks to raise your ability to understand and analyse environmental problems at Master's level, in order to develop solutions.
+The course develops an understanding of how human activity can affect the environmental and applies this to both the legal framework and management decision-making activities.
+The course seeks to raise your ability to understand and analyse environmental problems at Master's level, in order to develop long-term sustainable solutions.

-This MSc is accredited by the Institution of Environmental Sciences (IES) and the Chartered Institution of Water and Environmental Management (CIWEM).
+This course can be taken with or without a Professional Development work placement.
+Both options are accredited by the Institution of Environmental Sciences (IES) and the Chartered Institution of Water and Environmental Management (CIWEM).

 - You will be trained in critical analysis of legislative and management aspects of the environment.